 The market, it states, is being boosted by several drivers, including:

-- An increased use of social networks and the rise of user-generated content, including video sharing, groups and forums, which expand the amount of content available for intelligence experts to gather and analyze.
+- Increased use of social networks and the rise of user-generated content, including video sharing, groups, and forums, which expand the amount of content available for intelligence experts to gather and analyze.

-- The growth of OSINT training courses around the world, which have boosted the number of potential users of advanced systems.
+- The growth of OSINT training courses around the world, which has boosted the number of potential users of advanced systems.